-If you were using the contraceptive depot injection, your periods and fertility may take longer, up to 12 months in some women, to return to normal than after other methods of contraception are stopped.
+If you were using the contraceptive depot injection, your periods and fertility may take longer to return to normal.
+For some women, this can be up to a year.

-If you do get pregnant very soon after stopping hormonal contraception, there is no need to worry because this will not harm your baby.
+Getting pregnant very soon after stopping hormonal contraception won’t harm your baby.

-If you've been trying for a baby for a year without getting pregnant, you and your partner should see your GP.
+If you've been trying for a baby for a year without getting pregnant, go and see your GP with your partner.
 If you’re over 35 or you have infrequent or no periods, visit your GP sooner.

-Before you try to conceive, aiming for a healthy weight will increase your chances of ovulation.
+Before you try to conceive, aim to be a healthy weight as this will increase your chance of ovulation.
 A healthy body mass index (BMI) for adult women is between 19 and 25.
 See our BMI calculator to work out what your current, pre-pregnancy BMI is.

 If your BMI is under 19, you may find that you have irregular or no periods.
 This can indicate that you aren’t ovulating regularly.
-Aiming to increase your weight to within the healthy range is likely to help regulate your ovulation and periods, which improves your chance of conceiving.
+Try to increase your weight so it’s within the healthy range as it's likely to help regulate your ovulation and periods.
+This in turn will improve your chance of conceiving.

-Eating a healthy diet before pregnancy means that your body has adequate stores of vitamins and minerals.
-A nutritious, well-balanced diet includes eating a variety of the following foods.
+If you eat a healthy diet before you get pregnant, your body will have adequate stores of vitamins and minerals.
+Aim to eat a nutritious, well-balanced diet that includes a variety of the following foods.